abingdonpta/abingdonpta/content/fundraising.md

 # Fundraising

-## No Frills Fundraiser
+## Donate

 The PTA accepts open-ended donations at all times.
-We call this a "No Frills Fundraiser."

 You may donate to the PTA using any of these three methods, in order of preference:

 {{< tabs "donate" >}}
 {{< tab "Zelle" >}}